Meet The Board

 WHY NAMRC:"I am passionate about NAMRC because it allows those who are often underrepresented to have a space to discuss and find solutions to navigate systemic issues."

-FUN FACT: Kelsey's favorite past time activity is shopping.
+FUN FACT: Kelsey's favorite pastime activity is shopping.

 Email: secretary@namrc.org